 UPDATE: Some FastPass+ privileges are not in operation during the Covid-19 pandemic.

-One of the best perks of staying on-property at the Walt Disney World resort is the ability to reserve FastPasses for the major attractions and book restaurants up to 90 days in advance of your trip.
-This gives you a major advantage in securing a place on the popular rides with the longest wait times, such as Avatar: Flight of Passage, Frozen: Ever After, Slinky Dog Dash and Mickey and Minnie’s Runaway Railway.
+One of the best perks of staying on-property at the Walt Disney World resort is the ability to reserve FastPasses for the popular attractions and book restaurants up to 90 days in advance of your trip.
+This gives you a major advantage in securing a place on the popular rides with the longest wait times, such as Avatar: Flight of Passage, Frozen: Ever After, Star Wars: Galaxy’s Edge, Slinky Dog Dash and Mickey and Minnie’s Runaway Railway.

 You can do this for your whole party at once (as long as the guests are linked) on your My Disney Experience account.
 Be organised and be online at 7am Florida time to get the slots you want.